daltbunker/climbing_log/README.md

 # climbing_log
-- Web Application for logging viewing and logging rock climb ascents.
+- Web Application for viewing and logging rock climb ascents.
 - Built with Angular and Spring Boot.